 - Wilton Elementary School

-The WOW Coalition meets on the 4th Wednesday of each month, except in December.
-Meetings are held from 12 – 1:30 pm at various sites of our Coalition Members.
+The WOW Coalition meets on the 4th Wednesday of each month, except in July and December.
+Meetings are held from 12 – 1:30 pm via Zoom until further notice.
 All meetings are open to the public.
+To participate in an upcoming meeting, please reach out to Jenna Amweg.